test2a/kanzulimanenglish/README.md

 Did some reasearch and found   ``` ls -tr ``` gives me reasonable enough data.

 Here too, the missing 12 files show up in the end but i cannot fix them in this manner using ```-tr``` because they were generated last so its still outside my scope of expertise.

+Tried to upload the raw text files but apparently github has a file upload limit.

+"  Yowza, that’s a lot of files.
+Try uploading fewer than 100 at a time.   "

+I would be unable to upload them this way, it will take 63 uploads, not possible.

+So for now i will upload the JSONs itself.